Markfryazino/raifhack/eden/saved_models/README.md

-# Здесь будут наши модели
+# This is a folder for trained models.